aias-engineering/wool-shop/README.md

 In the end, this was all a little futile - Vercel provided me with everything.
 The same with images - Next.js just does it for your.
 This whole frontend world moves on in a really cool direction.

+## The App

+You find the App on: https://wool-shop.vercel.app/